korn1k/xml_xsl_timetable/README.md

 # xml_xsl_timetable_2021
-Timetable is a web application for displaying student schedule located in one of the XML files by verifying the content of a file in XSD
+School Timetable is a web application for displaying student schedules located in one of the XML files by verifying the content of a file in XSD

 TECHNOLOGIES: JavaScript, HTML, CSS, XML, XSD